JsBergbau/BindToInterface/README.md

 Instead of specifying the parameters in the same line you could also export them like `export DNS_OVERRIDE_IP=8.8.8.8`.
 In this case interface ovpn is a VPN provider but configured via option `route-nopull`, so your internet traffic still goes via your normal internet connection without VPN.

+### Specifying absolute path

+Especially when using more complex scripts or programs, that use another working directory than the current one, you have to specify the absolute path to `bindToInterface.so`, otherwise an error message will be printed, that it couldn't be loaded.
+Example when bindToInterface.so is located at `/opt/bindToInterface/bindToInterface.so`: `BIND_INTERFACE=ovpn DNS_OVERRIDE_IP=8.8.8.8 LD_PRELOAD=/opt/bindToInterface/bindToInterface.so curl ifconfig.me`

 ### BIND_INTERFACE

 This is the essential part.
 If not specified program will warn you, however it will not refuse the connection.